B+Tree

 Byte 4095

-Variable-length entries: Keys and values are stored at the end of the page, growing upward.
-Slots at the front point to them.
+Variable-length entries: Keys and values are stored at the end of the page, growing downward from high offsets.
+Slots at the front point to the entry records.

 Internal Node